1] Can I enroll my child during the school year?

 9] How is EFGS organized?

 EFGS is a non-profit organization managed by a group of volunteer parents (Board).
-Our part-time staff is composed by the Program Director, the Education Program Coordinator, an Administrative Assistant and the teachers' team (hired every year based on our needs).
+Our staff is composed by a Director/Education Program Coordinator, an Assistant Director, an Administrative Assistant and the Education team (hired every year based on our needs).

 10] As a parent, what is my commitment?